EasyCodeHome/sf2cute/README.md

   return data;
 }

-/// Writes SoundFont 2 file using SF2cute.
+/// Saves SoundFont 2 file using SF2cute.
 /// @param argc Number of arguments.
 Not used.
 /// @param argv Argument vector.
 Not used.
 /// @return 0 if the SoundFont file is successfully written.